-No. There are no legal cannabis retail outlets in Sterling Heights.
+No. There are no cannabis retailers in Sterling Heights.
 Although the sale of cannabis is legal in Michigan under the Michigan Regulation and Taxation of Marihuana Act (MRTMA), the Act authorizes cities and municipalities to prohibit the establishment of marijuana dispensaries within their boundaries.
 Pursuant to Section 35-70 of the Sterling Heights Charter and Code of Ordinances, marijuana dispensaries are not permitted in the city.

 No. Section 35-67 of Chapter 32 of the Sterling Heights Charter and Code of Ordinances, medical marijuana dispensaries may not be located within the city limits.